ConnorLi96/Leetcode-notes/K_concatenation_Maximum_Num.md

             return 0
 ```

-Reasons: The first func "max_arr" is wrong, if there are more than one negative number between positive number, you need get the sigle max one.
+Reasons: The first func "max_arr" is wrong, if there are more than one negative number between positive number, you need get the single max one.
+This kind of problem can be summarized as ```max of sub_array```